privacygmail cleanupemail security

 Recommendation: Avoid entirely in 2026

-Why it's fundamentally problematic:
+Why it's fundamentally a problem:

 • Active, ongoing data monetization

-• No meaningful privacy protections implemented
+• No meaningful privacy protections added

-• Fake unsubscribe functionality (doesn't actually work)
+• Fake unsubscribe (it doesn't actually work)

-• Business model incompatible with privacy
+• Business model that can't coexist with privacy

 Tier 4: Native/Built-In (Maximum Privacy by Default)